 - service gateway

 Anotheroptional virtual router that you can add to your VCN.
-It provides a path for private network traffic between your VCN and a public Oracle service such as Oracle Cloud Infrastructure Object Storage.
+It provides a path for private network traffic between your VCN and supported services in the Oracle Services Network (examples: Oracle Cloud Infrastructure Object Storage and Autonomous Database).
 For example, DB Systems in a private subnet in your VCN can back up data to Object Storage without needing public IP addresses or access to the internet.
-For more information, see Access to Object Storage: Service Gateway.
+For more information, see Access to Oracle Services: Service Gateway.

 Anotheroptional virtual router that you can add to your VCN.
 It lets you peer one VCN with another VCN in the same region.
 Peering means the VCNs communicate using private IP addresses, without the traffic traversing the internet or routing through your on-premises network.
 A given VCN must have a separate LPG for each peering it establishes.
 For more information, see Local VCN Peering (Within Region).

 - remote peering connection (rpc)